jepolitsch/jepolitsch.github.io/DeSEQ.md

 ```

-SRA tools can also be installed with apt-get, but it is an older verson with less feature
+SRA tools can also be installed with apt-get, but it is an older verson with less features.
-In linux terniaml we run the following SRA toolkit package commands:

 #### Step 2-Download Data From SRA: